mongodb/specifications/source/mongodb-handshake/handshake.rst

         application name while other won’t
       * The ``isMaster`` handshake must be called on all sockets, including administrative background sockets to MongoDB
+* My language doesn't have ``uname``, but does instead provide its own variation of these values, is that OK?
+   * Absolutely.
+As long as the value is identifiable it is fine.
+The exact method and values are undefined by this specification